QBobWatson/ila/DEVELOP.md

 I use Emacs's `nxml-mode`, which came pre-installed with my Emacs distribution.
 I don't think it's worth learning to use Emacs just to edit xml.
 If you already use Emacs, then be sure to open the xml files in `nxml-mode`; it should automatically read the appropriate schema file from the file `ila/src/schemas.xml`.

 Note that the build system will refuse to compile malformed `xml` files.
+Instead it will exit with a completely useless error message from `xmllint`.
+This is another good reason to use a smart xml editor.
 See Beezer's documentation below for a description of the PreTeXt format, and look at `ila/mathbook/schema/pretext.xml` for the definitive reference with my additions.

 ## Resources